regenwatchdog/regenwatchdog.github.io/_posts/2020-10-06-september-news-roundup.md

 ## Estate Watch Zoom meeting
 September's Estate Watch zoom meeting was well attended, with representatives from around a dozen estates under threat sharing their experiences.

-The next meeting will take place on [TBC] at [TBC]pm.
+The date of the next Zoom meeting is yet to be confirmed.

-Please email info@londontenants.org to request attendance.
+Please email info@londontenants.org to request attendance and further details.

 <meta name="twitter:card" content="summary" />